This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 Are individuals advised to create documents or take other steps in view of their possible mental incapacity and, if so, what are the main features of the advisable arrangements?

-Individuals are advised to consider creating an Enduring Power of Attorney (EPOA) to appoint attorney(s) to act in relation to their property and financial affairs in Hong Kong in the unfortunate event that they become mentally incapacitated.
+Individuals are advised to consider creating an Enduring Power of Attorney (EPOA) to appoint attorney(s) to act in relation to their property and ﬁnancial affairs in Hong Kong in the unfortunate event that they become mentally incapacitated.
+The EPOA does not currently cover matters relating to the personal care of the donor (see question 31).
 Unlike a power of attorney, EPOA survives the onset of the donor’s mental incapacity.

-The donor may appoint one or more attorney(s) to act either jointly or jointly and severally in dealing with his or her property and financial affairs in Hong Kong.
-He or she may stipulate the effective date of the EPOA on the date it is signed before the solicitor; on a later specified date; or upon the occurrence of a later event, so long as the formality requirements are complied with:
+The donor may appoint one or more attorney(s) to act either jointly or jointly and severally in dealing with his or her property and ﬁnancial affairs in Hong Kong.
+He or she may stipulate the effective date of the EPOA on the date it is signed before the solicitor; on a later speciﬁed date; or upon the occurrence of a later event, so long as the following formality requirements are complied with:

 executed in the form prescribed in the Schedule to the Enduring Powers of Attorney (Prescribed Form) Regulation; and

 signed in the presence of a Hong Kong qualiﬁed solicitor and a Hong Kong registered medical practitioner.

 Broadly speaking, the appointed attorney has the power to apply the person’s assets to pay for the donor’s medical and living expenses, and if no restriction is speciﬁed in the EPOA in relation to the scope of the attorney’s authority, he or she can pay for the donor’s family’s living expenses and make gifts etc.

 What forms of charitable trust, charitable company, or philanthropic foundation are commonly established by individuals, and how is this done?

 In Hong Kong, a charity can be established through one of the following structures:

 a company incorporated under the CO.
 It could be a company limited by shares or by guarantee or a company incorporated overseas and registered under CO.
 General compliance requirements include holding annual general meetings, ﬁling annual returns to the Companies Registry, preparing audited ﬁnancial statements.

 a statutory body established under a speciﬁc Hong Kong Ordinance.